More than 100 companies sign letter opposing U.S. state voting restrictions

 "We all should feel a responsibility to defend the right to vote and oppose any discriminatory legislation or measures that restrict or prevent any eligible voter from having an equal and fair opportunity to cast a ballot," the companies said in a letter published as a two-page advertisement nyti.ms/3e0fvnL in Wednesday's New York Times.

-The statement was the initiative of former American Express Chief Executive Officer Ken Chenault and Merck & Co CEO Ken Frazier.
+The statement was organized over the past week and a half by former American Express Chief Executive Officer Ken Chenault and Merck & Co CEO Ken Frazier, according to the newspaper.

-“It was important for companies to assert some of the core principles of our democracy and the most fundamental is the right to vote,” Chenault said in an interview with Reuters.

-The two executives pushed for companies to take a stance on a Zoom call with about 100 CEOs, investors, lawyers and corporate directors on Saturday.
+The two executives pushed for companies to take a stance against a wave of new restrictive voting-rights bills contemplated by states such as Texas and Arizona on a private Zoom call about 100 CEOs, investors, lawyers and corporate directors on Saturday.

-Republican lawmakers have criticized CEOs for speaking out on the issue.
-Chenault said the group that sponsored the letter, which includes the Black Economic Alliance, was not going to be “prescriptive” about how companies should voice their opposition to specific pieces of legislation.

 Republicans across the country are using former President Donald Trump’s false claims of voter fraud to back state-level voting changes they say are needed to restore election integrity.

-Opponents of the moves say they are intended to disenfranchise citizens who tend not to vote Republican.

-In a separate statement on Tuesday, the top executives of more than three dozen Michigan-based companies, including General Motors Co and Ford proactively opposed Republican-backed legislation that could restrict voting there.
+In a separate statement on Tuesday, the top executives of more than three dozen Michigan-based companies, including General Motors Co and Ford opposed Republican-backed legislation to restrict voting.

-Delta declined to comment on Wednesday’s letter.
-Coca-Cola said it had not seen the letter but was open to hearing the perspective of the Black Economic Alliance.
+Delta declined to comment on the Wednesday letter.
+Coca-Cola said it had not seen the letter but was open to hearing the perspective of the Black Economic Alliance, the group which helped sponsor the ad.
+(Reporting by Uday Sampath in Bengaluru; Editing by Ramakrishnan M.)

 Our Standards: The Thomson Reuters Trust Principles.